Stef16Robbe/Stef16Robbe/README.md

-I'm Stef Robbe, a Senior IT student from the Netherlands.
+I'm Stef Robbe, a IT professional from the Netherlands.

 ## Tools/languages I use: